 Ashwood has a beige to light brown undertone with straight attractive wood grain.
 So, you need to pick up the right stain product that matches the color of the ash wood so well.

-Here are some of the best stains for ash wood available in the market.
+Here are some of the best stain products for ash wood available in the stores,

 - General finishes oil-based gel stain